 Probably the most difficult part of having your bedroom painted is choosing the actual colours.
 This is an important task as painters are not cheap to hire and so if you get it wrong then you might have to live with it for quite some time before you can afford to get it repainted.
 So it is essential that you take your time and get it right.

-We’ve quizzed our paint consultants here at Painterly and assembled this guide to help you in your task.
+We’ve quizzed our paint consultants here at Painterly in Dublin and assembled this guide to help you in your task.

 The colours you choose should change depending on what exact room it is that you are getting painted.
 For example in a bedroom you spend most of your time in there sleeping so it’s wise to go with soothing colours such as light shades of green and blue or even some light grays.